raadk/awesome-unlearning/README.md

 # awesome-unlearning

-This is a collection of research and papers for machine unlearning.
+This is a collection of research and papers on machine unlearning.
 Feel free to star and fork.

 We are looking for more contributors and maintainers!
 Please feel free to [pull requests](https://github.com/raadk/awesome-unlearning/pulls).